couchbase/kv_engine/docs/Architecture.md

 binary protocol there are additional opcodes for Couchbase specific features such as DCP and Subdoc.
 More in-depth explanation of the binary protocol used by Couchbase can be found in the [Binary Protocol document](./BinaryProtocol.md).

-##### Greenstack Protocol
-[Greenstack](../protocol/Greenstack) is a 'next-generation' protocol for all components of Couchbase Server using flatbuffers allowing for more flexible commands and out of order operations.
-Greenstack is still in development so a lot of this connection lifecycle overview will not apply.

 #### Reading the request
 The first step to reading a packet from a socket is to read the header.
 The